Solemnity of the Body and Blood of Christ (Year A)

 The love that we celebrate in the sacrament [of Eucharist] is not something we can keep to ourselves.
 By its very nature it demands to be shared with all.
 What the world needs is God’s love; it needs to encounter Christ and to believe in him.
 The Eucharist is thus the source and summit not only of the Church’s life, but also of her mission: “an authentically eucharistic Church is a missionary Church.”
 (234) We too must be able to tell our brothers and sisters with conviction: “That which we have seen and heard we proclaim also to you, so that you may have fellowship with us” (1 Jn 1:3).
 Truly, nothing is more beautiful than to know Christ and to make him known to others.
 The institution of the Eucharist, for that matter, anticipates the very heart of Jesus’ mission: he is the one sent by the Father for the redemption of the world (cf. Jn 3:16-17; Rom 8:32).
 At the Last Supper, Jesus entrusts to his disciples the sacrament which makes present his self-sacrifice for the salvation of us all, in obedience to the Father’s will.
 We cannot approach the eucharistic table without being drawn into the mission which, beginning in the very heart of God, is meant to reach all people.
 Missionary outreach is thus an essential part of the eucharistic form of the Christian life.
 (Sacramentum Caritatis 84).

-In view of the aforementioned phrase of St. Paul to the Corinthians in the second reading, we recall the important clarification of the Pope on the nature of the Christian proclamation that starts from participation in the Eucharistic mystery:
+In view of the aforementioned phrase of St. Paul to the Corinthians, we recall the important clarification of the Pope on the nature of the Christian proclamation that starts from participation in the Eucharistic mystery:

 Emphasis on the intrinsic relationship between the Eucharist and mission also leads to a rediscovery of the ultimate content of our proclamation.
 The more ardent the love for the Eucharist in the hearts of the Christian people, the more clearly will they recognize the goal of all mission: to bring Christ to others.
 Not just a theory or a way of life inspired by Christ, but the gift of his very person.
 Anyone who has not shared the truth of love with his brothers and sisters has not yet given enough.
 The Eucharist, as the sacrament of our salvation, inevitably reminds us of the unicity of Christ and the salvation that he won for us by his blood.
 The mystery of the Eucharist, believed in and celebrated, demands a constant catechesis on the need for all to engage in a missionary effort centred on the proclamation of Jesus as the one Saviour.
 This will help to avoid a reductive and purely sociological understanding of the vital work of human promotion present in every authentic process of evangelization.
 (Sacramentum Caritatis 86).